GIs OVERWHELMED BY DACHAU CONCENTRATION CAMP HORRORS

 Dachau concentration camp liberation: Dachau Death Train at sidingDachau concentration camp liberation: U.S. medics exam dead in Dachau Death Train

 Left: Provisioned with little food or water the Dachau Death Train of approximately 40 boxcars sits at a siding near the camp entrance.
-Upon their arrival at the prison camp only 1,300 living skeletons out of some 5,000 inmates who had departed Buchenwald concentration camp 250 miles/400 km to the northeast were able to shuffle the short distance from the rail spur to the prison compound where 30,000 inmates, in dire condition, hoped for the swift arrival of the Americans.
+Upon their arrival at the prison camp only 1,300 living skeletons out of some 5,000 inmates who had departed Buchenwald concentration camp 250 miles/400 kilometers to the northeast were able to shuffle the short distance from the rail spur to the prison compound where 30,000 inmates, in dire condition, hoped for the swift arrival of the Americans.

 Right: U.S. medics check for signs of life in a gondola (open-top) rail car left on a siding outside Dachau concentration camp on April 29, 1943.
 Over 2,300 decomposing human remains were found on the Death Train, which had departed Buchenwald concentration camp just days before U.S. armed forces captured the camp.
-Buchenwald was about 4.5 miles/7 km northwest of the city of Weimar in Thueringen, Eastern Germany.
+Buchenwald was about 4.5 miles/7 kilometers northwest of the city of Weimar in Thueringen, Eastern Germany.

 U.S. soldiers execute SS prisoners in Dachau's coal yard, April 29, 1945Dachau concentration camp liberation: Bodies of Death Heads SS men killed at Dachau